World Music & Independent Film Festival

-World Music & Independent Film Festival is an international film festival that takes place annually in Washington D.C..
+World Music & Independent Film Festival (WMIFF) is an international film festival that takes place annually in Washington D.C..
 Held in the third week of August the seven-day festival is a showcase of independent filmmakers and musicians from around the world.

 History

 WMIFF was established in 2010 by actor, producer Master June Daguiso to celebrate and provide a platform of achievements for international cinema artists.
 Dedicated to building a global film community and supporting emerging filmmakers, WMIFF offers all selected artists exceptional exposure with an inclusive vibe that has won over alumni, attendees, and industry members alike.
 WMIFF festivities are open to all, featuring some of the most talented artists in both film and music.